Adam Duncan, 1st Viscount Duncan: French Revolutionary Wars

-It was a bold departure from the absolute rule laid down in the Fighting Instructions, still new, though warranted by the more formal example of Howe on 1 June 1794; and on this occasion, as on the former, it was crowned with complete success.
-The engagement was long and bloody; for though Duncan, by passing through the enemy's line, had prevented their untimely retreat, he had not advanced further in tactical science, and the battle was fought out on the primitive principles of ship against ship, the advantage remaining with those who were the better trained to the great gun exercise, though the Dutch inflicted great loss on the Royal Navy.
+It was a departure from the rule laid down in the Fighting Instructions, still new, though warranted by the more formal example of Howe on 1 June 1794; and on this occasion, as on the former, it was crowned with success.
+The engagement was long and bloody; for though Duncan, by passing through the enemy's line, had prevented their retreat, he had not advanced further in tactical science, and the battle was fought out on the principles of ship against ship, the advantage remaining with those who were the better trained to the great gun exercise, though the Batavian fleet inflicted great loss on the Royal Navy.

-It had been proposed to De Winter to make up for the want of skill by firing shell from the lower deck guns, and some experiments had been made during the summer which showed that the idea was feasible.
+It had been proposed to de Winter to make up for the want of skill by firing shell from the lower deck guns, and some experiments had been made during the summer which showed that the idea was feasible.
 However, want of familiarity with an arm so new and so dangerous presumably prevented its being acted on in the battle.